 Gen Z Food & Hunger Summit

-People most affected by hunger and poverty should be at the center of finding solutions—and in the U.S., no generation of adults is more likely now to be affected by food insecurity than Gen Z. In summer 2024, the Congressional Hunger Center and Food Systems Collaborative will host the second annual Gen Z Food & Hunger Summit to bring campus leaders to Washington, D.C., to learn how they can be effective advocates for food security and to meet with members of Congress to share stories from their communities.
+People most affected by hunger and poverty should be at the center of finding solutions—and in the U.S., no generation of adults is more likely now to be affected by food insecurity than Gen Z. In summer 2025, the Congressional Hunger Center and Food Systems Collaborative will host the third annual Gen Z Food & Hunger Summit to bring campus leaders to Washington, D.C., to learn how they can be effective advocates for food security and to meet with members of Congress to share stories from their communities.

 Why This Summit?

-Gen Z faces an alarming rate of food insecurity, with Purdue University reporting in 2022 that Gen Z households were twice as like to face hunger compared to Millennials, Generation X, and Baby Boomers.
+Gen Z faces an alarming rate of food insecurity, with Purdue University reporting in 2022 that Gen Z households were twice as likely to face hunger compared to Millennials, Generation X, and Baby Boomers.

 In 2023 the Congressional Hunger Center, in collaboration with Bread for the World and Food Recovery Network, hosted the inaugural Gen Z Food & Hunger Summit, bringing 23 Gen Z advocates to Washington, D.C., to learn about key food security issues and effective strategies for advocacy with their elected officials.
+The following year our coalition was joined by the Farmlink Project, Food Systems Collaborative, the Bonner Foundation, Swipe Out Hunger, Student Basic Needs Coalition, and Food Recovery Network, and brought more than 50 Gen Z advocates to Washington, D.C.

 Khadija Rashid headshot